-Lidocaine and Hydrocortisone Cream
+Lidocaine and Hydrocortisone Cream Prescribing Information

-Generic Name: lidocaine hydrochloride and hydrocortisone acetate
+Generic name: lidocaine hydrochloride and hydrocortisone acetate

-Dosage Form: cream
+Dosage form: cream

-Lidocaine 3% - Hydrocortisone 0.5% Cream
+Lidocaine and Hydrocortisone Cream Description

-Anti-Inflammatory Anesthetic for Relief of Hemorrhoid Pain Swelling and Inflammation
+Anti-Inflammatory Anesthetic for Relief of Hemorrhoid Pain, Swelling and Inflammation.

 MECHANISM OF ACTION:

 Product releases lidocaine to stabilize the neuronal membrane by inhibiting the ionic fluxes required for initiation and conduction of impulses, thereby effecting local anesthetic action.
 Hydrocortisone acetate provides relief of inflammatory and pruritic manifestations of corticosteroid responsive dermatoses.

 Lidocaine is metabolized rapidly by the liver, and metabolites and unchanged drug are excreted by the kidneys.
-Biotransformation includes oxidative N-dealkylation, ring hydroxylation, cleavage of the amide linkage, and conjugation.
+Biotransformation includes oxidative N-dealkylation, ring hydroxylation, cleavage of the amide linkage, and conjungation.
 N-dealkylation, a major pathway of biotransformation, yields the metabolites monoethylglycinexylidide and glycinexylidide.
-The pharmacological/toxicological actions of these metabolites are, similar to but less potent than, those of lidocaine.
+The pharmacological/toxicological actions of these metabolites are similar to, but less potent than, those of lidocaine.
 Approximately 90% of lidocaine administered is excreted in the form of various metabolites, and less than 10% is excreted unchanged.
 The primary metabolite in urine is a conjugate of 4-hydroxy-2, 6-dimethylaniline.

 Studies of lidocaine metabolism following intravenous bolus injections have shown that the elimination half-life of this agent is typically 1.5 to 2 hours.
 Because of the rapid rate at which lidocaine is metabolized, any condition that affects liver function may alter lidocaine kinetics.
 The half-life may be prolonged two-fold or more in patients with liver dysfunction.
 Renal dysfunction does not affect lidocaine kinetics but may increase the accumulation of metabolites.